 Tip: Fill the cupcake liners only about 2/3 full to avoid overflowing.

 When it comes to leavening in baking, balance is key.
-Find out why some recipes – like these chai latte cupcakes – call for both baking soda and baking powder.
+You can learn all about it in my baking powder vs baking soda post.
+Find out why some recipes—like these chai latte cupcakes—call for both.

 More Chai Inspired Recipes